-- 1. To comply with the Council's Constitution - 2.
-To ensure compliance with the relevant legislative provisions, any statutory consents required and Recommendations 3-5 above. - 3.
-To ensure compliance with Section 123 (2A) of the Local Government Act 1972, the land being part of an open space. - 4.
-In order that Cabinet may consider any objections received and to comply with the provisions of the Local Government Act 1972. - 5.
-To allow for the land to be disposed on suitable terms and conditions. - 6.
-To ensure compliance with the relevant legislative provisions and any statutory consents required. - 7.
-To legally formalise the disposal of the land and to ensure compliance with statute and subject to Recommendations 3-5 above.
+- 1. To comply with the Council's Constitution. - 2.
+To ensure compliance with the relevant legislative provisions, any statutory consents required and Recommendations above. - 3.
+To allow for the land to be disposed on suitable terms and conditions. - 4.
+To ensure compliance with the relevant legislative provisions and any statutory consents required. - 5.
+To legally formalise the disposal of the land and to ensure compliance with statute and subject to Recommendations above.